 As students, affordable access to transportation is essential to our success.
 In March of 2017, students voted to support the Universal Bus Pass.
 Thanks to our collective purchasing power, we can access unlimited, year-round public transportation for a fraction of the normal cost.

-U-Pass (bus pass) pick up begins September 1, 2017.
+U-Pass (bus pass) pick up begins September 1st or the following business day.
 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

 The U-Pass is a tamper-proof sticker that is displayed on your student ID card.
 Show your student ID card when you want to ride the bus.